 What is a Registered Financial Advisor?

 Clients can seek advice from a registered financial advisor on investments, taxes, insurance, retirement, and other financial matters.
 A registered financial advisor may focus on one area of financial advice, such as estate planning or insurance products.
 He might also have other professional certifications or designations that allow him to sell specific financial products.
-Normally, the term “registered” refers to a person who has been granted a license to provide a service a government agency; in this case, financial services.
+Normally, the term “registered” refers to a person who has been granted a license to provide a service by a government agency; in this case, financial services.
 If you’re looking for a registered financial advisor or investment advisor, you can check with a government agency to see if anyone has filed a complaint against them.

 A registered financial advisor and an investment advisor are two different things.
 An investment advisor does not provide financial planning advice, whereas a registered financial advisor does.
 Typically, investment advisors only offer investment advice.
 Furthermore, some investment advisors specialize in specific investment types, such as hedge funds, stocks, or other investment vehicles.
 A financial advisor or financial planner, on the other hand, may be able to provide guidance in a variety of areas, including taxes, retirement, insurance, and investments.